30 Ways to Improve School Lunches

 This initiative is just one way to improve school lunch programs to provide healthier and more sustainable options.
 With the right knowledge and resources, there are plenty of ways to promote healthy eating habits among students.

-Cute pupils smiling around a globe in classroom with teacher at the elementary schoolMany countries are striving to provide quality meals for students at an affordable cost.
+Cute pupils smiling around a globe in classroom with teacher at the elementary schoolMany countries strive to provide quality meals for students at an affordable cost.
 Here are some encouraging developments regarding school lunches.

 France